 RoSPA encourages employers to have a winter driving policy for their staff who drive for work purposes.
 Central to the policy will be the question of whether, when conditions are very severe, journeys need to be undertaken at all.
-Of course, the best thing to do in extremely bad weather is to stay off the roads altogether and, to this end, firms should ensure that their drivers take heed of any warnings - either from official external sources or from within the firm - not to continue their journeys.
+The best thing to do in extremely bad weather is to stay off the roads altogether, and firms should ensure that their drivers take heed of any warnings - either from official external sources or from within the firm - not to continue their journeys.

 When conditions are not so bad as to prevent travel entirely, there are various aspects of journey planning that enable trips to be undertaken more safely.
 Every journey should be managed and those responsible for journey planning should take account of: road type (for example, can rural roads be avoided?); hazards (such as accident "black spots", unsalted/ungritted roads or stretches of road that might be unsuitable for high-sided vehicles in high winds); traffic densities (timing journeys to avoid peak traffic hours); and, high-risk features (for example, steep hills in the winter).
 RoSPA's Driving for work: safer journey planner gives general guidance on how work-related journeys can be planned at any time of year.

-It is also crucial that journey scheduling allows time for sufficient rest stops and for drivers to take account of reasonably foreseeable weather and traffic conditions and to comply with speed limits.
-Good practice is to build time into a journey which means drivers will be less likely to rush in order to make up for any delays.
+It is also crucial that journey scheduling allows time for sufficient rest stops, for drivers to take account of reasonably foreseeable weather and traffic conditions, and to comply with speed limits.
+Good practice is to build time into a journey, which means drivers will be less likely to rush in order to make up for any delays.
 It is conceivable that journey routes and scheduling might need to be altered during the winter months.

 Employers should review their emergency arrangements with staff so they know what to do in the event of an accident, breakdown or getting stuck, and ensure that vehicles contain adequate equipment.